Fortis-Team/digital-barricade-docsify/docs/device_groups.md

 <div class="description">

-Under the Groups tab in the panel, the user can view which playlist is being played on multiple devices.
-The user can manage and update the playlists across all devices in a specific group, providing seamless control over the content being played.
-The user can view the created groups under the groups tab of the panel.
-Each group shows the playlist that is being played across various devices.
-The user has the ability to manage and update the playlists across all devices in a specific group, providing seamless control over the content being played.
+Under the Groups tab in the panel, the user can view the list of devices that can be added to a group.
+This page is responsible for the assignment of devices onto layouts in normal mode.
+This feature ensures seamless management of devices within layouts, optimizing operational workflows.

 ![group_create_playlist](/images/groups/groupsTab.png ":size=100%")